evervault/attestation-doc-validation/swift-attestation-bindings/README.md

 ## Build

-This library uses the Rust to build a iOS compatible library for the uses the attestation bindings with Swift.
+This library uses Rust to build a iOS compatible library for the uses the attestation bindings with Swift.
 You will need the rust toolchains installed that are required by the following script

 ```
 aarch64-apple-ios